ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The URI returned is a function of the AS, but the URI itself MAY be completely
-distinct from the URI the client instance uses to [request access](#request), allowing an
+distinct from the grant endpoint URI that the client instance uses to [request access](#request), allowing an
 AS to separate its user-interactive functionality from its back-end security
 functionality.
+The AS will need to dereference the specific grant
+request and its information from the URI alone.
 If the AS does not directly host the functionality accessed through
-the given URI, then the means for the interaction functionality to communicate
+the redirect URI, then the means for the interaction functionality to communicate
 with the rest of the AS are out of scope for this specification.

 The client instance sends the end user to the URI to interact with the AS.
 The